 “There are so many aspects of our game that just wouldn’t be possible without the dedication and commitment of our volunteer."

 “Volunteers are involved at all levels whether it’s in the canteen, umpiring, peeling oranges, coaching or driving their kids to the game.
 The WA Football Volunteer of the Year program aims to elevate the standing of volunteers to that of a star.
-Just like you have star players and star coaches we want to recognise star volunteers.”, Mr Benson said.
+Just like you have star players and star coaches we want to recognise star volunteers.”, Mr Bowler said.